 As tempting as it may be to bury your head in the sand about college, don’t.

 It’s important to think through and plan for the next eighteen or fewer years in your child’s life to come up with, at the very least, a rough game plan for how your family will pay for your child’s higher education.

 It’s nothing short of shocking to see how much college will cost in ten to twenty years.
 The numbers can feel astronomical.
 But giving yourself several decades of lead time can provide the momentum to accomplish some large financial goals.

-For example, you may decide to pay for your child’s education with money you currently allocate to the mortgage.
+For example, you may decide to pay for your child’s education with the money you currently allocate to the mortgage.
 But to do that, you’ll need to pay off your mortgage by the time they head to college.
 This might mean refinancing to a 15-year loan.

 There are calculators to help you estimate the total cost of public universities, private universities, and trade schools, depending on your child’s age.
 You can also use this calculator to determine your Expected Family Contribution (EFC) for college.